-All participants are required to pick up their marathon packet during The Bank of America Health & Fitness Expo.
+All participants are required to pick up their marathon packet from the Abbott Health & Fitness Expo.

 You will require your Confirmation Ticket or Confirmation E-mail and your photo ID when picking up your race packet.

-NOTE: Race Packets and bags are not available for pick up the day of the event and will not be mailed to participants.
+Race Packets and bags are not available for pick up the day of the event and will not be mailed to participants

 Nike Pace Teams can help participants achieve their performance goals.